alexch/codelikethis/public/lessons/server_side_javascript/blog.md

 ## Notes:

-* There's probably a more efficient way to read all the files, using `readFile` instead of `readFileSync`, but this works for now
+* There's probably a more efficient way to read all the files, using `readFile` instead of `readFileSync`, but this works for now.
+* Although they look very similar to human eyes, the routes `/articles` and `/articles.json` will *not* overlap with each other, since they are both exact matches.
+So you can put them in any order.

 # Publish an Article (Client-side)